himanshuch9422/News-Classification-and-Recommendation/README.md

 # News-Classification-and-Recommendation
-A web app for news using naive-bayes classifier
+A web application for news classification and Recommendation using Naive-Bayes classifier